Wildlife Watch: Using SecuritySpy for Animal Detection and Recording

 Remote Access Without Port Forwarding

-The usual way to set up remote access to our macOS CCTV software SecuritySpy running on your Mac is via port forwarding (see Installation Manual – Remote Access).
-This method allows direct incoming connections to SecuritySpy from the Internet, and is enabled by some configuration in your router (which, for most routers, SecuritySpy can do automatically).
+The usual way to set up remote access to our CCTV software SecuritySpy running on your Mac is via port forwarding (see Installation Manual – Remote Access).
+This method allows direct incoming connections to SecuritySpy from the Internet, and is achieved by configuring your router (which SecuritySpy can do automatically for most routers).
 This method is great for most users, as it usually allows high-performance remote access with minimal configuration.

 However, some users may want to consider other methods for the following reasons: